 John Honeck, Executive Vice President of Sales

 In his role, assumed in April 2016, John oversees all aspects of Sales both Domestic and International which includes management of a direct sales force, DSD and broker teams.
 He is also responsible for driving the strategic sales vision and the go-to-market approach.

 John is a highly successful sales, licensing and retail marketing professional with 30 years of increasing responsibilities working for startups and Fortune 100 companies generating over $6 billion in retail sales while leading diverse cross-functional groups to record-breaking results.
-A conceptual thinker with superior leadership skills and expertise in sales, licensing, promotions, trade marketing, sourcing/product development, strategic planning, category management and the recruitment and training of winning sales and customer teams.
+He is a conceptual thinker with superior leadership skills and expertise in sales, licensing, promotions, trade marketing, sourcing/product development, strategic planning, category management and the recruitment and training of winning sales and customer teams.

 Prior to joining Beanfields Snacks, some of John’s career highlights include developing Disney’s strategies in the grocery, drug, club and value channels where he developed first-ever direct to retail deals which led to a $100 million-a-year kids' food business, a $50 million-a-year pet business at Kroger and a $100 million-a-year seasonal business at Walgreens.